-Introduction: The rapid proliferation and integration of Information and Communication Technology (ICT) across various domains such as Education, Business, Health, Agriculture, and beyond, has ushered in a profound societal transformation.
-In this digital landscape, individuals are confronted with a multitude of digitalized information, leading to a heightened complexity in the process of information identification and selection.
+Introduction: The rapid proliferation and integration of Information and Communication Technology (ICT) across various domains, such as Education, Business, Health, Agriculture, and beyond, has ushered in a profound societal transformation.
+In this digital landscape, individuals are confronted with a multitude of digitalized information, leading to a heightened complexity in the information identification and selection process.
 In response, the cultivation of Information Literacy (IL) has emerged as an imperative in the digital era.
-With computers now entrenched as indispensable components of the contemporary society, proficiency in computer usage has become a pervasive requirement across numerous employment opportunities.
+With computers now entrenched as indispensable components of contemporary society, proficiency in computer usage has become a pervasive requirement across numerous employment opportunities.
 The Department of Education, Training, and Employment (2001) underscores the global resonance of information literacy, as evidenced by a proliferation of initiatives worldwide.
-Serving as the bedrock of lifelong learning and autonomous knowledge acquisition, Information Literacy finds universal applicability across disciplines, learning environments, and educational tiers.
+As the bedrock of lifelong learning and autonomous knowledge acquisition, Information Literacy finds universal applicability across disciplines, learning environments, and educational tiers.

-At its core, Information Literacy encapsulates a suite of competencies that empower individuals to adeptly seek, locate, harness, and appropriately attribute high-caliber information in a swift and effective manner.
-The process of information seeking embodies a cognitive voyage undertaken by individuals to propel and potentially reshape their realm of knowledge.
-This cognitive endeavor is intrinsically tied to learning, problem-solving, and the mastery of techniques.
+At its core, Information Literacy encapsulates competencies that empower individuals to adeptly seek, locate, harness, and appropriately attribute high-caliber information swiftly and effectively.
+The information-seeking process embodies individuals’ cognitive voyage to propel and potentially reshape their realm of knowledge.
+This cognitive endeavor is intrinsically tied to learning, problem-solving, and mastering techniques.

-Information Literacy refers to the ability to recognize when information is needed, locate relevant information, evaluate its credibility and quality, effectively and ethically use that information, and properly cite and communicate the acquired knowledge.
-It encompasses a set of skills, competencies, and attitudes that enable individuals to navigate and make sense of the vast amount of information available in various formats, including digital and print.
+Information Literacy is the ability to recognize when information is needed, locate relevant information, evaluate its credibility and quality, effectively and ethically use it, and properly cite and communicate the acquired knowledge.
+It encompasses skills, competencies, and attitudes that enable individuals to navigate and make sense of the vast information available in various formats, including digital and print.

 In a rapidly evolving digital age, information literacy has become increasingly crucial.
-With the proliferation of digital technologies and the internet, people are inundated with a wide range of information from various sources, making it essential to possess the skills to critically assess and use this information.
-Information literacy empowers individuals to become informed and discerning consumers of information, enabling them to make well-informed decisions, engage in thoughtful analysis, and contribute meaningfully to their fields of interest.
+With the proliferation of digital technologies and the internet, people are inundated with a wide range of information from various sources, making it essential to possess the skills to assess and use this information critically.
+Information literacy empowers individuals to become informed and discerning information consumers, enabling them to make well-informed decisions, engage in thoughtful analysis, and contribute meaningfully to their fields of interest.

 Key components of information literacy include: